 The goal is to save everything that may inspire you and be worth emulating in your own marketing work.

-…that really grab your attention (ones that I open out of curiosity).
+Save email subject lines that grab your attention.
 Here is what the clip looks like for my swipe file (I made the annotations for myself to reference later.)

 #5 Screenshots of design elements you like

 Below is something I saved that I liked from an email newsletter I receive occasionally (again, I made the annotations for future reference.)